Effective Reasoning Chains Reduce Intrinsic Dimensionality: Discussion and Conclusion

 \section{Discussion and Conclusion}

 We establish that the generalization performance of a model trained on a given set of reasoning chains is correlated with the degree to which the reasoning chains reduce the intrinsic dimensionality of the given task.
 This offers a new perspective on why chain-of-thought reasoning can improve generalization, grounded in information theory and the minimum description length (MDL) principle: \emph{effective reasoning chains reduce the conditional complexity of learning a new task}.
 This measure of intrinsic dimensionality correlates better with generalization performance than alternatives such as perplexity and length.
 Notably, while measures such as perplexity are computed over individual trajectories and then aggregated, intrinsic dimensionality potentially captures coherence across the complete set of trajectories, and future work could investigate the importance of this aspect further.
-While our study focuses on fine-tuning models given reasoning trajectories, future work could explore other post-training settings \citep[e.g.,][] {zelikman2022star,agarwal2024policy}.
+While we focus on fine-tuning models given reasoning trajectories, future work could explore other post-training settings \citep[e.g.,][] {zelikman2022star,agarwal2024policy}.

 From a practical perspective, our method to estimate intrinsic dimensionality requires fine-tuning adapters of various sizes, and therefore this measure would be computationally expensive to optimize for directly.
-Future work could potentially build on these insights to explore more computationally tractable alternatives for identifying effective reasoning chains that enable greater generalization.
+Future work could potentially build on these insights to explore more computationally tractable alternatives for identifying effective reasoning chains that enable greater generalization. \final{From a theoretical standpoint, any layer-wise projection or PEFT method provides an upper bound on intrinsic dimensionality and may serve as an acceptable proxy \citep{li2018measuring,aghajanyan2021intrinsic}, although the bound may be loose relative to the underlying Kolmogorov complexity of the data for certain tasks~\citep{shaw2026bridging}.
+Prior work has also compared the compression ratios of LoRA~\citep{hu2021lora} and subspace training methods, yielding even tighter bounds \citep{lotfi2024non}.
+Future work could empirically verify whether alternative PEFT methods yield consistent relative orderings of reasoning strategies.}